 The information that Amazon suggests merchants include is the brand, size, color and the material or key feature.
 Try to keep to this formula and don’t be tempted to stuff keywords in—you don’t want to overdo it.
 Any keywords that you don’t use in the title can always be used in other parts of the listings.

-Adding keywords to your product description and bullet points is a fine art.
+Adding keywords to your Amazon product description and bullet points is a fine art.
 On one hand, both parts are indexed, so any keywords you add will help improve your search ranking.
 On the flip side, you don’t want to force your keywords in and dilute your brand message or confuse your customers.

-So, it’s important to strike the balance between having a listing that ranks well in search but that also converts.
+It’s important to strike the balance between having a listing that ranks well in search but that also converts.
 So, if your listings aren’t receiving much traffic, but have a high conversion rate, it may be worth looking at the other areas of your listing first.
 Make minor adjustments to your product description and bullets if needed.

 Sellers sometimes forget about their backend keywords, but just because they are out of sight, doesn’t mean they should be out of mind.
 Backend keywords are not seen by customers but they are still indexed by Amazon and have a direct impact on your search ranking.